Devarim (Deuteronomy) 1:1-3:22, Yeshayahu (Isaiah) 1, Marqaus (Mark) 14

 We may be like our forefathers because living beings reproduce after their own kinds.
 So, just like our forefathers, we may think about our own faith as being adequate to the task, even if we are not doing the things that Elohim says, but if we will think about that just for a moment, what sense does that make?
 Does that make any sense at all?

 What we are going to see in this parasha is that for whatever reason, our ancestors did not truly trust Him.
 They did not truly have faith in Him.
 They did not show the fruit of their trust by their actions because the fruit of faith is obedience.
-Hebrews chapter 11.
-When we have faith, we do something for Him.
+As Hebrews chapter 11 says, when we have faith, we do something for Him.
 When we have trust and faith, we are going to help Him build His Kingdom.

-Again, the big problem is that Yahweh takes offense if He offers us His Son’s blood.
-His Son makes that great sacrifice and we do not choose to trust Him.
-We do not choose to obey Him with an overcoming kind of trust and an overcoming kind of obedience.
+Again, the big problem is that Yahweh takes offense if He offers us His Son’s blood and we do not choose to trust Him.
+His Son makes that great sacrifice and we do not choose to obey Him with an overcoming kind of trust and an overcoming kind of obedience.
 He takes offense!
 He considers it that we are trampling on the blood of His Son.
 Join us and let us talk all about these fine points in this parasha so that we can avoid making the same mistakes as our forefathers.